 Women performing the piece choreographed by Chilean feminist organization Las Tesis with Turkish lyrics to its song in Istanbul, Ankara, Izmir and Antalya, protesting against sexual violence directed at women, were prevented, detained and prosecuted.
-Rights defenders and members of We Will Stop Femicide Platform Fidan Ataselim, Sevda Yeniköylü and Ayşen Ece Kavas were among the detained.
+Rights defenders and members of We Will Stop Femicide Platform (KCDP) Fidan Ataselim, Sevda Yeniköylü and Ayşen Ece Kavas were among the detained.
 Later a lawsuit also filed against them.
 While the lawsuit was filed against women performing the performance in İzmir, the KYK scholarship of the students participating in the demonstration at the Ankara Cebeci Campus was revoked.

 Feminist organization Las Tesis organized a dance protest in front of the Chilean Ministry of Women’s Rights and Gender Equality on November 25, 2019.
 The song used at this protest quickly spread around the world with its original lyrics.